London Finance Class

 Includes tuition for 3 semester credit hours; round trip air fare from O'Hare; accommodations w/private bath and breakfast daily; local transportation pass; most textbooks, a city tour, site visits, museum entrances, and excursions and an International ID card.

-This course will take you to some of the world’s greatest financial institutions to meet their leaders and ask questions about their operations.
-Study international finance management in the city of the Bank of England, Lloyds of London, the London International Financial Futures Exchange, the Royal Bank of Scotland — as well as Olympic Village and the World’s Prime Meridian, Wimbledon, Churchill’s War Rooms, and much, much more!
+This course introduces you to some of the world’s greatest financial institutions to meet their leaders and ask questions about their operations.
+Study international finance management in the city of the Bank of England, Lloyds of London, the London Metals Exchange, the Royal Bank of Scotland — as well as Olympic Village and the World’s Prime Meridian, Wimbledon, Churchill’s War Rooms, and much, much more!

-Contact: Prof. Arlyn Rubash, Dept. of Finance & Qualitative Methods
+Contact: Prof. Arlyn Rubash, Dept. of Finance & Quantitative Methods

 For further information see http://hilltop.bradley.edu/~arr/london